micahkepe/stat405project/README.md

 ## Data Analyses

 To see our incremental data analysis, please see the `reports` folder.
 This folder contains both the `.qmd` files and their corresponding `.pdf` files of each of our report iterations.

+## Live Demo of the Shiny App
+- Check out the demo of our Shiny app [here](https://micahkepe.shinyapps.io/NYC-Crashes/).

 ## Running the Shiny App Locally (Optional)